bradleyburgess/eleventy-plugin-broken-links/README.md

 module.exports = (eleventyConfig) => {
   // ... the rest of your config eleventyConfig.addPlugin(brokenLinksPlugin, {
-    redirect: 'warn', // default
+    redirect: 'warn',
-    broken: 'error'   // default: 'warn'
+    broken: 'warn',
+    cacheDuration: '1d'
   });
 };
 ```

-If either option is set to `error`, your build will not be successful if there are broken/redirected links!
+NOTE: If either the `broken` or `redirect` options are set to `error`, your build will not be successful if there are broken/redirected links!

 ### Contributing